geekyharsh05/Hono-Blog-App/README.md

-# Practicing serverless workers environemnt with hono using Typescript, Prisma & Postgres SQL as the database
+# Practicing serverless workers environment with hono using Typescript, Prisma & Postgres SQL as the database